 With the Greenbelt Metro station only a few minutes’ walk from his new home, and the University, the Beltway, and I-95 also within a few minutes, he is close to work and has easy access to the entire metropolitan area.
 The Hollywood Shopping Center with My Organic Market, REI and other stores is just around the corner, and the College Park Marketplace, with Shopper’s Food Warehouse, Best Buy and other retail is also convenient.
 He says that “close proximity to work and easy access to get anywhere I want to go” were selling points for the neighborhood, and finally, “you can’t beat a 5-10 minute commute to work.”

 In a new role as a homeowner, now Preston is encouraging colleagues to consider living in College Park: “I was just telling a colleague on campus that they should use it” he told us.
 He says “I was shocked at how quick and easy the process was” to obtain the $15,000 forgivable homeownership loan.
+Often some people are concerned by the weight of a loan but it is possible to change the terms of the loan even after it has been agreed upon to make it more affordable.
+If you wanted to learn more about loan modifications, then you may benefit from researching this further.

 FERNANDO MERCHAN AND KATHERINA BEDON